If I had a copywriting tips guide to follow when I landed my first job, it would have saved me a lot of suffering.

 While we’re all different, the human brain is actually pretty predictable.
 This really highlights the importance of copywriting.

-So no matter what objective your words are trying to achieve, understand your target audience.
+No matter what objective your words are trying to achieve, understand your target audience.
 Get to know what makes them tick.
 What do they like?
 What sort of language do they use?
 Take the time to really understand your client and their audience, and your copywriting can make a big impact.

 Need help improving your copywriting skills?
 Let’s discuss in the comments.